LAP Sued GmbH, Schwarzenbruck, Germany

 4.5 The customer must notify us in writing in due time prior to conclusion of the contract of any special requirements of our products.
 Such notice shall not, however, extend our contractual obligations and liability.

 4.6 We shall only be obliged to deliver from our own stock (obligation to deliver from stock).

-4.7 Assumption of a procurement risk or a procurement guarantee does not lie solely in our obligation to deliver an object which is only defined by its type.
+4.7 The assumption of a procurement risk irrespective of fault, within the meaning of Section 276 BGB, or a procurement guarantee irrespective of fault may not be based solely on our obligation to deliver an object which is only defined by its type.

-4.8 We shall only assume a procurement risk by virtue of a separate written agreement stating “we assume the procurement risk…”.
+4.8 We shall only assume a procurement risk, as defined in para.
+4.7, by virtue of a separate written agreement stating “we assume the procurement risk…”.